100BC/nextjs-template/README.md

 - Generate and replace the default Favicon settings in `pages/_document.tsx` and `public/*`.
 [RealFaviconGenerator](https://realfavicongenerator.net) was used to create the temporary favicon.

-- Change default meta tags variables in `components/Layout.tsx`
+- Change default meta tags variables in `components/Layout/metaDefaults.ts`

-- Change the `og:site_name` value in `components/Layout.tsx`

-- Create an image for Open Graph Protocol and replace the defaults in `components/Layout.tsx` and `public/OGP.png`.
+- Create an image for Open Graph Protocol and replace the placeholder in `public/OGP.png`.
 The image should `1200 x 630` in dimension for best result.

 - Edit theming colors in `styles/_variables.scss`.
 Use [Adobe Color](https://color.adobe.com/) to create a gradient.
 Default is `#4A43DE` and its shades are used.